bgoonz/alternate-blog-theme3/content/pages/posts/webdev-setup.md

 ---
 title: Bryan Guner Blog Backup
-subtitle: Just incase i irreperably damage my main blog site!
+subtitle: Just incase I irreparably damage my main blog site!
 excerpt: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 The Shrines of Ise have been celebrated as the prototype of